meilisearch/documentation/reference/api/error_codes.md

 ### `invalid_task_status`

 The requested task status is invalid.
-Please use one of [these four possible values](/reference/api/tasks.md#status).
+Please use one of the [possible values](/reference/api/tasks.md#status).

 ### `invalid_task_type`

 The requested task type is invalid.
-Please use one of the values defined in our [asynchronous operations guide](/reference/api/tasks.md#type).
+Please use one of the [possible values](/reference/api/tasks.md#type).